reproducible-reporting/parman/README.md

 - Support for Dask, because:
   1. The Dask `Future` does not subclass from `concurrent.futures.Future`.
-     Supporting dask would imply a lot of extra boilerplate code in ParMan.
+     Supporting dask would imply a lot of extra boilerplate code in Parman.
   2. The Dask `Future` implements only a subset of `concurrent.futures.Future`.
   3. Dask Distributed has a large memory and time overhead.